Non-symmetrizable quantum groups: defining ideals and specialization: Identities in braid groups

 \end{proposition}

+Details of this proposition and some different characterizations of the defining ideal can be found in \cite{AG99}.

-According to this proposition, $\mathfrak{N}(V)$ can be viewed as imposing some relations in $T(V)$ annihilated by the symmetrization map, locating defining relations of $\mathfrak{N}(V)$ can be reduced to the study of each subspace $\ker(S_n)$.
+By this proposition, $\mathfrak{B}(V)$ can be viewed as imposing relations in $T(V)$ which are annihilated by the total symmetrization map, locating defining relations of $\mathfrak{B}(V)$ can be reduced to the study of each subspace $\ker(S_n)$.